Skip to content

 Type: 'all' | string[], Default: []

-For CSRF protection.
-It defines which hosts are allowed to make POST requests to your auth endpoints.
+1. CSRF Protection: It whitelists origins that are allowed to make POST requests (e.g., for signing out) to your auth endpoints.

-The Origin header of incoming requests is checked against this list.
+The Origin header of incoming requests and the host of redirect URLs are checked against this list.

-• [] (Default): Only requests from the same origin as the app are allowed.
+• [] (Default): Only requests and redirects from/to the same origin as the app are allowed.

-• ['tauri.localhost']: For Tauri apps, you should add tauri.localhost.
+• ['app.example.com', 'tauri.localhost']: For multi-domain setups or Tauri apps, you must add the allowed hostnames.

-• 'all': This is a convenient shortcut for development, not recommended for production.
+• 'all': This is a convenient shortcut for development that disables these checks, but it is not recommended for production.

 See the Security guide for more details.